 We are born with a sin nature that we can do nothing about.
 Our life without Jesus Christ is a life of rebellion against God.
 The consequence of our rebellion is eternal separation from God.
 No one is good enough or can do enough to take care of our basic sinfulness.
 Our sinfulness is taken away only through trusting in Christ for our salvation.
 Everyone comes to God through Jesus Christ and only through Jesus Christ.

 The sacraments are natural acts with spiritual significance.
-The Bible instructs us on the issues of water baptism and the Lord's supper (communion).
+The Bible instructs us on the issues of water baptism and the Lord’s supper (communion).
 The sacraments become a meaningful expression of our heart relationship with God.
-At Grace Covenant Community Church, we celebrate communion every month, usually on the first Sunday of the month.
+The communion sacraments are available weekly at Grace Covenant Community Church.
+Please feel free to partake as you feel led during the service.
+We also celebrate communion together corporately several times a year on special services such as Good Friday and Christmas Eve.
 Baptisms are held at various times throughout the summer.

 Water baptism in the Bible is always mentioned in context of repentance.
 Since baptism is always a subsequent experience to repentance and salvation, we do not baptize infants.
 The most significant teaching on baptism is found in (Romans 6:1-4) 1 What Then are we to say?
 Should we continue in sin in order that grace may abound?
 2 By no means!
 How can we who died to sin go on living in it?
 3 Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 4 Therefore we have been buried with him by baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, so we too might walk in newness of life. and (Colossians 2:12-13) 12 when you were buried with him in baptism, you were also raised with him through faith in the power of God, who raised him from the dead.
 13 And when you were dead in trespasses and the uncircumcision of your flesh, God made you alive together with him, when he forgave us all our trespasses.
 Through baptism we identify with Jesus’ death, burial, and resurrection.
 Just as Jesus died and was buried, so we go under the water.
 Just as He was raised alive, so we also come out of the water.